Skip to content

 SpartanNash Foundation

 Taking care of our communities is at the heart of our We Serve Core Behavior.
 We support our communities every day through volunteer initiatives, corporate giving and product donations, in addition to fundraisers and grants through the SpartanNash Foundation.
 Our corporate and Foundation giving are centered around three main giving pillars — Hunger, Heroes and Hope.
-To learn more about the impact we drove in these areas last year, check out our latest SpartanNash Foundation impact report.
+To learn more about the impact we drove in these areas last year, check out our latest SpartanNash Foundation summary of giving.

 • Providing meals for the food insecure through food pantries and food banks